JuliaLang/julia/doc/src/manual/faq.md

         ├── component4.jl
         ...
 ```
-In this example, a "component" could be anything that warrants being in a seperate file, for example:
+In this example, a "component" could be anything that warrants being in a seperate file.
+For example:
  - A set of functions to operate on a given type (like an "object" definition).
  - Code used to display objects of multiple types (ex: collection of [`show`](@ref) methods).
  - A collection of type definitions.
  - A given software layer (ex: the external interface intended for users of the package).
  - ...

-Here is a more concrete example:
+Here is a slightly more concrete example:
 ```
 my_package_repo
 └── MyFirstPackage